AP source: Harden headed to Nets in blockbuster 4-team deal - WHIZ News

 It couldn’t, and now he’s gone.

-Brooklyn expects Harden to leave all that behind him and that his transition to the Nets is smooth.
+Brooklyn expects Harden to leave all that behind him and that his transition to the Nets will be smooth.
 He should be much happier in Brooklyn, having teamed with Durant in Oklahoma City when they were younger and remaining close still.

+“It was fun,” Durant said of their time together, declining to say much more with the trade still not completed.

-It was obvious the end was nearing Wednesday, when the Rockets told him they didn’t want him at practice after his inflammatory comments about the team.
+It was obvious the end for Harden in Houston was nearing Wednesday, when the Rockets told him they didn’t want him at practice after his inflammatory comments about the team.

 “We felt it was best for James and best for the group for him not to come to practice,” first-year coach Stephen Silas said.
 About two hours later, ESPN and The Athletic first reported that Harden was being moved.